Housing Act of 1937: Major amendments

 The Housing Act of 1949, enacted during the Harry Truman administration set new postwar national goals for decent living environments; it also funded "slum clearance" and the urban renewal projects and created many national public housing programs.
 In 1965, the Public Housing Administration, the U.S. Housing Authority, and the House and Home Financing Agency were all swept into the newly formed and reorganized United States Department of Housing and Urban Development (HUD).

 The Housing and Community Development Act of 1974 was a United States federal law, which, among other provisions, amended the Housing Act of 1937 to create Section 8 housing, authorized "Entitlement Communities Grants" to be awarded by HUD, and created the National Institute of Building Sciences.

 In 1998, the Quality Housing and Work Responsibility Act (QHWRA) was passed by Congress and signed by President Bill Clinton.
 Following the frame of welfare reform, QHWRA developed new programs to transition families out of public housing, developed a home ownership model for Section 8, and expanded the HOPE VI program to replace traditional public housing units.

 The QHWRA combined Section 8's Existing Housing Certificate Program and Rental Voucher Program into the new Housing Choice Vouchers Program.
 The law specifies that at least 75% of a public housing agency's Housing Choice Vouchers be given to families making at or below 30% of the area median income.

-The act effectively capped the number of public housing units by creating the Faircloth Limit.
+Lauch Faircloth sponsored an amendment that effectively capped the number of public housing units, a rule that came to be known as the Faircloth Limit.
 This limited funding for the construction or operation of all units to the total number of units as of October 1, 1999.
-This requires public housing agencies to remove or consolidate existing units in order to receive funding for construction of any new units.
+It requires public housing agencies to remove or consolidate existing units in order to receive funding for construction of any new units.